cloubrain/datacollector_old/README.md

 cbmongo.py
 CBmongo class to pull data from mongoDB
 See example at bottom for calling CBmongo from your analyzer
-testdb()
-  Example code to use CBmongo functions
+testdb(): Example code to use CBmongo functions
-getStats()
-  Print DB stats
+getStats(): Print DB stats
-getClusters()
-  Returns all clusterNames in DB
+getClusters(): Returns all clusterNames in DB
 getData(clusterName, start, end)
   Returns dict with all data from given cluster sorted by VM
    clusterName: cluster you want data from